IRTSA-SoftwareProject/IRTSA-Server/readme.md

 - Download the Rasbian Stretch Lite image from: https://downloads.raspberrypi.org/raspbian_lite_latest
 - Install this image onto a Raspberry Pi
-- Connect the Raspberry Pi to the internet through the **ethernet interface**.
+- Connect the Raspberry Pi to the internet through either the ethernet or wifi interface.
 - Ensure there is internet connectivity by pinging a website such as `ping www.google.com`.
 - download the setup script with the command: `wget https://raw.githubusercontent.com/IRTSA-SoftwareProject/IRTSA-Server/master/src/pi_setup.sh`
 - Make the file executable with the command: `chmod +x pi_setup.sh`